pbertera/SFDCFilters/README.md

 * **Archive:** move the message out of the Inbox
 * **Stop:** if selectors are matched do not continue evaluating next filters

+**IMPORTANT:** all the actions are applied to the whole email thread and not the last email belonging to the thread.

 ## Notes

 Since Google apps have some API [quota limits](https://developers.google.com/apps-script/guides/services/quotas), the script should work on a limited number of emails.
 I personally configure gmail with multiple inboxes, let the script categorize my SFDC emails and then I keep a "near to zero inbox" approach.